mongodb-labs/edda/README.md

 Give the log files from your servers as command-line arguments to the visualizer:

-	  python logl.py --options filename1 filename2 ...
+	  $ python edda.py --options filename1 filename2 ...
-(see python logl.py --help for options)
+(see python edda.py --help for options)

-Logl can read in multiple log files at once.
+Edda can read in multiple log files at once.

-NOTE: please only give logl files from the same server cluster!
+NOTE: please only give log files from the same server cluster!

-There are some sample log files in logl/test you can run if you don't have any log files of your own yet.
+There are some sample log files in edda/sample_logs you can run if you don't have any log files of your own yet.

 ADDITIONAL